rcos/rcos-handbook/docs/community/bylaws.md

 ### Sensitive Topics

-Please keep in mind that RCOS large group sessions are mandatory for all students currently in RCOS, and representatives from external companies may also be attending.
-In addition, students are required to attend a certain number of bonus sessions and small group presentations.
+Please keep in mind that students, alumni, and faculty from a diverse range of backgrounds will be viewing your talk.
+In addition, students are required to attend a certain number of talks per semester.

-Presentations containing detailed discussion of sensitive, upsetting, or controversial topics without warning can create an especially hostile environment when this attendance requirement is considered.
+Presentations containing detailed discussion of sensitive, upsetting, or controversial topics without warning can create an especially hostile environment when this is considered.

 Presentations should not include any content that violates our [Code of Conduct](community/CODE_OF_CONDUCT) or contains:
 - Graphic violence or descriptions of violence